mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "The rock and the beacon?"
 Casra asked.
 Thi balked at his suggestion, "Am I to think of myself as your patient?"

 "Would you humor me?" he asked.
-"You can learn a lot about someone knowing their guiding forces."
+"You can learn a lot about someone if you know what guides and supports them."
 He glanced at Linyu who was staring back at him with keen attention.
-There was a sort of gravity he had with hae, as if every word he said carried a story within it.
+There was a sort of gravity he had with the kaln, as if every word he said carried a story within it.

 Casra sighed and paused to think, and then thi began.
 "Ulukoma used to be a place where trust was normal.
 The evening was a time of storytelling, singing, confessing of love or desire.
 Anyone could stand up and say or do anything they wanted.
 We explored the depths of our minds and bodies together, no matter how difficult or shameful.
 It was a time of discovery, weaving our lives together and apart and together again, growing closer and wiser with each new breath of understanding."